-2.1 INTRODUCTION TO EPC
+4.1 INTRODUCTION TO EPC

 EPC projects use defined and accepted worldwide industry standards for implementing energy efficiency upgrades to buildings and infrastructure through a low risk and accountable methodology.

-The EPC process (see Section 2.2) involves engaging a single contractor, known as an Energy Services Company (ESCO), to identify, design, install and commission upgrade solutions at existing buildings and facilities.
+The EPC process (see Section 4.2) involves engaging a single contractor, known as an Energy Services Company (ESCO), to identify, design, install and commission upgrade solutions at existing buildings and facilities.

-Key to EPCs is the requirement for ESCOs to guarantee a minimum annual saving (e.g. in electricity, natural gas, water, etc.).
+EPCs require ESCOs to guarantee a minimum annual saving (e.g., in electricity, natural gas, water, etc.).
 In the event of a savings shortfall, ESCOs are required to pay the difference to the customer.
 This transfers the savings risk from the customer to the ESCO.